 Physical Properties for Steam and Water

-AFT SteamCalc is a tool that provides easy access to accurate steam and water properties.
+SteamCalc is a tool that provides easy access to accurate steam and water properties.

 - Includes a standalone application and an add-in to Microsoft Excel™

 - Offers two different formulations for calculating water and steam properties: